Cat Allergens & How to Help Manage Them at Home

 The primary culprit behind cat allergies is the Fel d 1 protein, which is present in cat saliva, dander and urine.
 When cats groom themselves, this protein is transferred to their fur and skin, eventually becoming airborne as dander.
 These tiny allergen particles can float through the air and settle on various surfaces within the home, including furniture, carpets and clothing.
 As a result, even brief contact with these surfaces can trigger allergic reactions, making it challenging to avoid exposure to cat allergens.

 Fortunately, you don’t have to give up your life as a cat parent.
-Follow our steps that use three effective Clorox products to remove 99% of allergens, including pet dander, dust mite matter and cockroach matter.
+Follow these steps to neutralize common allergens in the air and on soft surfaces, and to remove 99% of allergens, including pet dander, dust mite matter and cockroach matter that settle on hard, nonporous surfaces.

 What you need